Upper School Program

 Requirements

-Participate in the equivalent of seven courses (minimum) plus Summits* and Environment**.
+Participate in the equivalent of seven courses (minimum) plus Environment*.
 Humanities counts as two courses and students take two Arts courses each trimester.

 - Humanities 11 or Humanities ELL – Transitional year for ELL Students